Honda EU2200i

 Champion rates it 64 dBA at 23 feet, which is normal conversation level not whisper quiet.
 A lot of power and dual fuel flexibility for the money, but not truly quiet under load.
 It scores 84 out of 100.

-It ran my rooftop AC without complaint, which the little inverters cannot do, but I would not call it quiet once the load climbed.
+It ran our rooftop AC without complaint, which the little inverters cannot do, but we would not call it quiet once the load climbed.

 Read our full Champion 4000-Watt Dual Fuel RV Generator review →